student smiling

 Job Growth

-According to the U.S. Bureau of Labor Statistics (BLS) data, the employment of management analysts – including business analysts – is expected to grow 14% from 2014 to 2024, which is much faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS) Data, employment of management analysts – including business analysts – is projected to grow 10 percent from 2022 to 2032, much faster than the average for all occupations.

 Salary Ranges